d-iii-s/msim/notes.md

 36 bit physical space can be supported.
 RISC-V has only 34-bit physical addresses, but the spec states, that they can be zero-extended to any length used by the implementation, so we can satisfy shis interface.

+## environment

+msim allows different names of registers, this needs to be abstracted, or separate functionality needs to be added.

 ## random msim facts

 - all device interrupts are handled on cpu with id 0